Shalantor/Android-Mp3-Player/README.md

-# Android-Media-Player
+# Android-Mp3-Player

-A simple media player for Android
+A mp3 player for Android.